Meet the Team

 Charles Brett, Contributor - Enterprise Times

-Charles Brett is a business/technology analyst consultant.
+Charles Brett is a business/technology analyst, writer and consultant.
 His specialist areas include enterprise software, blockchain and enterprise mobility tech (including metering).
 Specific industry sectors of interest and experience include finance (especially systems supporting wholesale finance), telecommunications and energy.

 Charles has spoken at multiple industry conferences, has written for numerous publications (including the London Times and the Financial Times).
 He was the General Chair of the bi-annual High Performance Systems Workshop, 2005.

 Charles graduated in Modern History at the University of Oxford.
-He has lived or worked in Italy, Abu Dhabi, South Africa, California and New York, Spain, Israel, Estonia and Cyprus.
+He has lived or worked in Italy, Abu Dhabi, South Africa, California and New York, Israel, Estonia and Cyprus.
+He is now based in Spain (Madrid).

 Krys Murphy, Contributor - Enterprise Times